ThinkbotsAreFree/logo.eno/README.md

 -- old-pond
 ```
-this code would assign an haiku to the variable `oldPond`.
+this code would assign an haiku to the variable `old-pond`.

 primary use case of multiline assignment is method definition, see below.